Cassumbra/dod-ecsrii-community/README.md

 # Changes to the original mod

 ### In progress
+- Veganism will be refurbished into a new skill which lets you tame animals instead of punishing you for eating.

+### Tested and ready for action
 - Newer stances let you cycle between themselves and their old stances without having to keep both on your hotbar.

 # ECSRII Notes.txt